-1. Aims 3
+- 1. Aims

-2. Legislation and guidance 3
+- 2. Legislation & Guidance

-3. Definitions and scope 3
+- 3. Definitions & Scope

-4. Roles and responsibilities 4
+- 4. Roles & Responsibilities

-5. Principles for investigation
+- 5. Principles for Investigation

-6. Stages of complaint (not complaints against the Principal or a Trustee) 7
+- 6. Stages of Complainnt (not complaints against the Principal or Trustees)

-7. Complaints against a Principal, Trust Leadership, Trustee or the Trust Board 11
+- 7. Complaints Against a Principal, Trust Leadership, Trustee or the Trust Board

-8. Referring complaints on completion of the school's procedure 12
+- 8. Referring Complaints on Completion of the School's Procedure

-9. Persistent complaints 14
+- 9. Persistent Complaints

-10. Record keeping
+- 10. Record Keeping

-11. Learning lessons
+- 11. Learning Lessons

-12. Monitoring arrangements
+- 12. Monitoring Arrangements

-13. Links with other policies
+- 13. Links with other Policies